kindone/cppproptest/doc/Shrinking.md

 `cppproptest` fully supports shrinking for all built-in generators.
-Generator combinators in `cppproptest` also tends to preserve the shrinking behavior of the original generator.
+Generator combinators also tends to preserve the shrinking behavior of the original generator.

 ## Counterexample and Shrinking